-The first point of contact for all academic questions for students attending programs where the CSU IP employs a CSU IP representative is the resident director, program coordinator or program assistant.
+While abroad, the first point of contact for all academic questions for students attending programs where the CSU IP employs a CSU IP representative is the resident director, program coordinator or program assistant.
 Programs where CSU IP employs a representative include Chile, China, France, Germany, Ghana, Italy, Japan, Spain, and Taiwan.
-Students attending programs in other locations who have academic policy questions may e-mail IPacademics@calstate.edu.
+Students attending programs in other locations who have academic policy questions may email IPacademics@calstate.edu.